a-lancho/a-lancho.github.io/_pages/publications.md

 <font size="2">
 <ol>
 <li>
-A. Lancho, J. \"Ostman and G. Durisi, “On Joint Detection and Decoding in Short-Packet Communications,” to be presented at IEEE Global Communications Conference (GLOBECOM), Madrid, Spain, Dec.
+A. Lancho, J. Östman and G. Durisi, “On Joint Detection and Decoding in Short-Packet Communications,” to be presented at IEEE Global Communications Conference (GLOBECOM), Madrid, Spain, Dec.
 2021.
 [<a href="https://arxiv.org/pdf/2109.13669.pdf">arXiv</a>]
 </li><hr>